timbrel/GitSavvy/docs/commit.md

 ## Sign your commits automatically

-If you always want to sign your commits you can configure git globally or in your project:
+If you always want to sign your commits with a GPG key you can configure git globally, locally in your git repo or using the `global_pre_flags` setting.:

 `git config (--global) commit.gpgsign true`

-Now when you commit with GitSavvy, your commit will be automatically signed due to the git configuration.

-## Unlock your GPG key

-Next you want to tell git to ask for your passphrase through the gui.
-You can do this by setting the `askpass` variable:

-`git config (--global) core.askpass git-gui--askpass`

-I added my GPG to my keychain so it is unlocked when I log in as a user.

 When you commit with GitSavvy it will attempt to sign your commit.
-If your key hasn't been unlocked yet with your passphrase you should now have a gui asking for it.
+If your key hasn't been unlocked yet with your passphrase you will be asked for it (see more on credentials below).

+For more information, see [official git docs on the subject](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).

+## Providing credentials to git

+GitSavvy does not support prompting a user for credentials (there is no way, known to us, to forward the password securely to git).
+In order to tell git to ask for your passphrase through the OS gui, you can set the `askPass` variable in your config, e.g:

+`git config (--global) core.askPass git-gui--askpass`

+For more information, see [official git docs on the subject](https://git-scm.com/docs/gitcredentials).